 Sylvia Yu is an Asia-based award-winning journalist and writer specializing in human trafficking.
 She’s the author of ‘Silenced No More: Voices of ‘Comfort Women’ (2015) and ‘Heart and Soul: The Life Story of Pastor Augustus Chao’ (2002).
-Sylvia is a film and TV producer and is working with her husband Matt Friedman on a feature film.
-As a philanthropy advisor, she has managed and directed funds to non-profit organizations in Asia to fight human trafficking, HIV/AIDS and to support migrants and North Korea aid since 2005.
+Sylvia is a Film and TV producer and is working on several feature film projects.

 Currently, Sylvia is writing stories on human trafficking around the world (including a book) and working on feature film projects.